 Next up is the four select-circles at the top left.
 These let you switch between different profiles, each of which can have its own undervolt settings.
-We’ll switch this to “Game,” as we’re creating a profile for gaming, but you can leave it on “Performance” if you like.
+To explain how things work, we’ll setup a gaming profile.

-Next, we decrease the “Offset Voltage” slider, which is the undervolting part.
-We recommend decreasing this to “-100mV” to start.
+- Decrease the “Offset Voltage” slider, which is the undervolting part.
+It’s recommend to decrease this to “-100mV” to start.

-Once you’ve done this, click “Apply” and continue to track your system stability and CPU temperatures.
-(You can track CPU temperatures from the main Throttlestop window.)
+- Keep an eye on your system stability and CPU temperatures.
+Remember, you can also track CPU temperatures from the main Throttlestop window.

 If you want to avoid having to open Throttlestop manually each time you want to undervolt, you can set it to open on Windows startup.
 Refer to our guide on how to use the Windows Task Scheduler for more info.

 Using this method, I reduced my CPU gaming temperature from nearly 90°C down to a much less alarming 70ºC to 75°C. This is just about as much effect as you can have on your CPU temperature from within Windows.

 If you’re still having trouble, though, you may want to think about opening your PC to blow away the dust.

 How can I learn more about how to use Throttlestop?

 If you want to do more than just undervolt your CPU and reduce CPU temperature, check out the guide that comes with your Throttlestop download.
 This provides tutorials and tips in the form of a YouTube video.
 If you don’t have the guide, check out the official video here.